tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_swagger_spec_deep_dive.md

 {% include note.html content="This page is still under construction.
 I'm actively adding to it ....
 June 16, 2017." %}

-In the the [Swagger tutorial](pubapis_swagger.html), I referenced a Swagger spec that you simply plugged into a Swagger UI project.
+In the [Swagger tutorial](pubapis_swagger.html), I referenced a Swagger spec that you simply plugged into a Swagger UI project.
 In this section, we'll dive more deeply into the Swagger spec (but not too deep, because one could write an entire book on the subject).

 {% if site.target == "web" %}
 * TOC